 “Choosing to actively protect yourself and other people is what really prevents new HIV transmissions from occurring”

-Accessibility: Condoms can be purchased in some supermarkets, service stations, pharmacies, restroom vending machines, or online.
-Some LGBTI venues, sexual health services and HIV/AIDS organisations provide condoms and lube for free or at low cost.
+Accessibility: Condoms can be purchased in supermarkets, service stations, pharmacies, restroom vending machines or online.
+Some LGBTQ venues, sexual health services and HIV/AIDS organisations provide condoms and lube for free or at low cost.

 Personal cost: Condoms vary in price between free to upwards from around $5 for a pack of 10.
 Some non-latex condoms, or custom-made condoms may cost more.

-Considerations: When used correctly, condoms offer protection against HIV and can help prevent some STIs.
-However, condoms do not always cover affected areas of skin, there is the possibility of them slipping or breaking and they are not typically used for oral sex.
-If a condom is not being worn, it cannot offer any protection against HIV or STIs.
-Condoms can only be effective when used correctly every time.
+Considerations: When used correctly, condoms offer protection against HIV and help prevent most STIs.
+However, condoms don’t always cover affected areas of skin, there’s the possibility of them slipping or breaking, and they’re not typically used for oral sex.
+If a condom isn’t on, it can’t offer any protection against HIV or STIs.
+Condoms are only effective when used correctly every time.
 Although condoms are a useful tool, they might not always be to hand and not everyone enjoys using them.

-Special mention: Use of condoms by gay and bisexual men has prevented millions of HIV transmissions and saved countless lives since the beginning of the HIV epidemic in the early 1980s.
+Special mention: Condom use by gay and bisexual men has prevented millions of HIV transmissions and saved countless lives since the beginning of the HIV epidemic in the early 1980s.

-More information: Contact your local sexual health servicelocal HIV/AIDS organisation or visit websites like Top2Bottom for further information.
+More information: Contact your local sexual health service or HIV/AIDS organisation for further information on condoms.

 Undetectable Viral Load (UVL)

-Type: Biomedical HIV treatment program with additional benefits as an HIV prevention strategy.
+Type: Biomedical HIV treatment program with additional benefits as a way of preventing HIV.

-Description: Use of prescription medicine to manage HIV in people living with the virus.
-Using an effective HIV treatment program is important for people living with HIV to remain healthy.
-When an HIV positive person is taking treatment, the amount of HIV in their body, also known as viral load, can effectively be reduced to a level that is undetectable.
-This doesn’t mean they are cured or free of HIV; it simply means their treatment has suppressed the virus.
+Description: Use of prescription medicine to manage the virus in people living with HIV.
+Starting and staying on an effective HIV treatment program is important to remain healthy.
+By using HIV treatment, people living with HIV can reduce the amount of virus — a measure known as ‘viral load’ — in their body so low that it is considered ‘undetectable’ in laboratory tests.
+This doesn’t mean they are cured or free of HIV; it simply means their treatment is working to suppress the virus from being harmful.
 People living with HIV who maintain an undetectable viral load cannot transmit the virus to sexual partners.

 Introduced: Zidovudine (AZT) was the first effective antiretroviral medicine introduced in 1987.
-From around March 1996, HAART (highly active antiretroviral therapy) became the new standard for treating HIV using a combination of different classes of HIV medicines.
-In 2018 there are well over a dozen HIV treatment medicines available for use in Australia, with new and improved medicines in ongoing development and production.
+In 1996, HAART (highly active antiretroviral therapy) became the new standard for treating HIV using a combination of different classes of HIV medicines.
+Many HIV treatment medicines are now available for use in Australia, and new and improved medicines are constantly in development.

-Combination approach: Although using HIV treatment medicine to maintain an undetectable viral load means there is no risk of transmitting HIV, condoms can still be safely used to further reduce any concerns of transmitting HIV.
-Using condoms can also help reduce the chance of acquiring or transmitting STIs.
+Combination approach: Although using HIV treatment medicine to maintain an undetectable viral load means there is no risk of transmitting HIV, condoms can still be used if desired.
+Condoms also help protect against most STIs.

 Sexual health tests: Part of a managed HIV treatment program includes sexual health testing at least every three months.

-Frequency and duration of use: Treatment regimes may vary between taking one and multiple pills every day.
+Frequency and duration of use: Treatment regimes involve taking one or more pills every day.
+New HIV treatment is now available as a long-acting injectable.
 HIV treatment must be used on an ongoing basis to ensure someone’s health and wellbeing is maintained.
-Regular monitoring of viral load from a specialist clinician will help ensure the treatment continues to be effective at suppressing the virus to undetectable levels with no risk of onward transmission to other people.
+Regular monitoring of viral load from a specialist clinician helps ensure the treatment continues working to suppress the virus with no risk of onward transmission to other people.

 “People living with HIV who maintain an undetectable viral load for six months or more do not transmit the virus”

 Accessibility: Only doctors trained as specialist S100 prescribers under the Australian Government’s Highly Specialised Drugs program may prescribe HIV treatment medicine.
-A list and map of S100 prescribers for all states and territories is available from the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM).
+Our interactive map of sexual health services lists all known S100 prescribers across all states and territories.

-Personal cost: For people with Medicare, HIV treatment medicines are available on the Pharmaceutical Benefits Scheme (PBS) — the list of federal government subsidised medicines.
-The current maximum charge for a PBS listed medicine is $31.60, or $7.70 for people with a concession.
-Residents of New South Wales are able to access HIV treatment medicine for free.
+Personal cost: For people with Medicare, HIV treatment medicines are available on the Pharmaceutical Benefits Scheme (PBS) — the list of government-subsidised medicines.
+See our guide on accessing free HIV treatment in Australia, even without Medicare.

 Considerations: Although various highly effective treatment options exist, there is currently no cure for HIV.
-Most people living with HIV who are on treatments which suppress the virus will reach an undetectable viral load; however, a very small number will not achieve this.
+Most people living with HIV who use HIV treatment will sustain an undetectable viral load; however, a very small number will not achieve this.
 Even in this small number of cases, the virus may still be suppressed to very low levels which will result in a greatly reduced risk of onward transmission of HIV to sexual partners compared to not being on treatment.

 More information: Contact your doctor, local HIV/AIDS organisation, or community groups like The Institute of Many for support and further information.
 Information on how to access HIV care and treatment is available from the National Association of people with HIV Australia (NAPWHA).